IstvanGercsak/TheMonkees/README.md

     - [Wikipedia article](https://en.wikipedia.org/wiki/Davy_Jones_(musician))

 ### Media
-- The photos and video used in this site were obtained from the CodeInstitute repository:
+- The photos and video used in this site were obtained from the Code Institute repository:
     - [Code Institute GitHub repo](https://github.com/Code-Institute-Org/project-assets)